jon-jacky/Piety/BRANCH.md

 in the *master* branch I abandoned in 2023.

 Recent work in the *rewrite* branch:

+- 16 Sep 2026: begin the *renames* branch of the *rewrite* branch to rename some modules and commands.
+Rename our flagship editor module from *pmacs* to *edsel*.
+First we must rename our display editor module to from *edsel* to *frame*.
+Rename our resume display editing command from *pm* to *ed*, so first we must remove all *import sked as ed*.

 - 16 Sep 2026: Merge the *async-prompt* branch back into the *rewrite* branch.